getnamingo/registry/docs/dns.md

 > [!IMPORTANT]
 > This setup is **required** for correct zone publication and domain delegation under your TLD.
 >
+> Choose **exactly one** of the DNS backends below based on your environment and operational requirements.
+Do **not** install or configure multiple backends for the same Namingo Registry instance.

+> [!NOTE]
 > Replace every occurrence of `test` in the examples below with your actual TLD, without the leading dot.
 For example, use `example` for `.example`.
 >
-> Choose **exactly one** of the DNS backends below based on your environment and operational requirements.
-Do **not** install or configure multiple backends for the same Namingo Registry instance.
+> Replace every occurrence of `<secondary-server-IP>` with the IP address of your authoritative secondary server.

 ## 1. BIND 9